taehyunjo90/co-ptr_net-pytorch/README.md

 ## How to run this code

-There are two problem situations in this code repo.
+There are two CO problem situations in this repo.

 1. Sorting